DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Data description and analysis

 \subsection{Local observations from the NY/NJ Bight}

 Wind speeds are measured using three floating lidar buoys, namely E05 Hudson North (E05N), E06 Hudson South (E06) \citep{measurement}, and ASOW6 \citep{asow6}.
 Figure \ref{figlocation}(a) shows the locations of the three sites on top of the designated offshore wind energy areas in the NY/NJ Bight.
 E05N is the farthest location from shore, and is $\sim$ $77$ kilometers (km) away from E06.
 ASOW6 is the southernmost and closest location to shore.
 E06 and ASOW6 are $\sim$ $54$ km apart.
 The observations are recorded in $10$-min resolution, for a total duration of approximately $8.5$ months spanning the years of 2020 and 2021, at three heights: $100$m, $140$m, and $180$m.
-The data from ASOW6 had some missing data streaks, which were imputed using another buoy in close proximity.
-Figure \ref{figlocation}(b) shows the wind rose plot of the wind speed data (pooled across all heights and locations), which shows dominant southwesterly winds.
+The data from ASOW6 had {extended periods of missing observations,} which were imputed using another buoy in close proximity.
+Figure \ref{figlocation}(b) {shows} the wind rose plot of the data (pooled across all heights and locations), {suggesting} dominant southwesterly winds.

-Figure \ref{figlocation}(c) shows the multivariate time series of the wind speeds at all locations and heights during a select period in March 2020, clearly demonstrating strong spatial, temporal, and vertical dependencies.
-Pairwise Pearson correlation coefficients across the three spatial sites (averaged over height) ranged between $0.853$ (between E05 and ASOW6), to $0.928$ (between E06 and ASOW6), suggesting (perhaps unsurprisingly) strong and distant-dependent spatial correlations.
-Correlations of wind speeds across multiple heights (averaged over space) are estimated at $0.974$ (between $100$m and $180$m), $0.988$ (between $100$m and $140$m), and $0.992$ (between $140$m and $180$m), suggesting strong height dependencies as functions of the vertical separation.
-Interestingly, height correlations (at the same vertical separation) appear to be stronger at larger altitudes.
-Height correlations are more pronounced than those over space, further attesting to the need for modeling the multi-height time series jointly, in contrast to the vast majority of existing space-time wind forecasting methods.